Here are the common misconceptions or mistakes in black soldier fly farming:

 In the environment around, if there are some scents of insecticides it may kill the larvae.
 This may be the ant killers around.
 As ants love eating the larvae, growers use the sprayers to kill them.
 To prevent ants and other insects, you can use black oil or kerosene oil.
 It won't harm your black soldier fly larvae.

-If you use mosquito net, be careful.
+If you use mosquito net for the cage, be careful.
 In some places, they intentionally treat the nets with chemicals to prevent malaria.
 When flies fly around or land on the net, a sniff or contact with this stuff may kill them.
-This has been one reason why flies die for many growers hours after pupation.
+This has been one reason why flies die some hours after pupation.
 And as you can guess, no eggs were laid.
 So watch out for the chemicals.

 #4.
 My Black Pupae Do Not Stop Moving